 One of the Mayoral Priority Programmes for this term of office is City land released for affordable housing.
 The Human Settlements Directorate and Economic Growth Directorate (which the Property Management Department is part of) are collaborating to identify, reserve and dispose of well-located City land for the development of affordable housing.
 As part of this collaboration, City land can be released at a discounted rate for the development of social housing.
 This ensures that land costs are significantly reduced, thus enabling the financial sustainability of social housing in well-located areas - where the land would otherwise be prohibitively expensive.
-Guidelines in support of this initiative were developed and approved by Council in May 2023.

-3.5.
-HUMAN SETTLEMENTS STRATEGY
+3.5 HUMAN SETTLEMENTS STRATEGY